tsunami416604/azure-docs.hu-hu/articles/cognitive-services/LUIS/luis-reference-prebuilt-currency.md

 #### <a name="v2-response"></a>[V2 válasz](#tab/V2)

-A következő példa a **builtin.currency** entitás felbontását mutatja be.
+A következő példa a **beépített. pénznem** entitás feloldását mutatja be.

 ```json
 "entities": [